allennrbc/Software-Tools-Spring-2024/Christine's Analysis.md

 https://fred.stlouisfed.org/series/USTRADE

 OBSERVATION - From 1939 to present, the gross numbers continue to grow with dips reflecting significant economic downturns.
+With so many jobs, representing so many hours, why are so many of these jobs part-time?
+What functions do these jobs represent that can't be completed by a full time employee?

 ### The largest changes in payroll employment